-- 8.2.1 Explore opportunities with partners including CRD, BC Housing, First Nations, churches, non-profit organizations, and institutional uses to develop affordable and supportive housing in Cordova Bay. - 8.2.2 Support the supply of a diversity of housing types, sizes, tenures, and house prices in Cordova Bay to provide a broader range of housing options for people at all of life's stages. - 8.2.3 Support the development of rental housing units to increase the availability of rental housing in Cordova Bay acknowledging that the most significant need is within "very low" and "low to moderate" income levels. - 8.2.4 Once completed, implement the Affordable Housing Strategy to address housing priorities in Cordova Bay. - 8.2.5 Consider not-for-profit housing as a use for the Saanich-owned parcel on Doumac Avenue. - 8.2.6 Support affordable and supportive housing throughout Cordova Bay. - 8.2.7 Support the development of not-for-profit rental housing by considering: - reductions of municipal fees such as DCCs - property tax exemptions - financial support through the Saanich Affordable Housing Fund - reduced parking requirements - additional density and building heights - continued prioritized application review and approvals timelines. - 8.2.8 Support the development of below-market, affordable rental housing by considering: - reductions of municipal fees such as DCCs - reduced parking requirements - continued prioritized application review and approvals timelines.
+- 8.2.1 Explore opportunities with partners including CRD, BC Housing, First Nations, churches, non-profit organizations, and institutional uses to develop affordable and supportive housing in Cordova Bay. - 8.2.2 Support the supply of a diversity of housing types, sizes, tenures, and house prices in Cordova Bay to provide a broader range of housing options for people at all of life's stages. - 8.2.3 Support the development of rental housing units to increase the availability of rental housing in Cordova Bay acknowledging that the most significant need is within "very low" and "low to moderate" income levels. - 8.2.4 Support implementation of the Housing Strategy to address housing priorities in Cordova Bay. - 8.2.5 Consider not-for-profit housing as a use for the Saanich-owned parcel on Doumac Avenue. - 8.2.6 Support affordable and supportive housing throughout Cordova Bay. - 8.2.7 Support the development of not-for-profit rental housing by considering: - reductions of municipal fees such as DCCs - property tax exemptions - financial support through the Saanich Affordable Housing Fund - reduced parking requirements - additional density and building heights - continued prioritized application review and approvals timelines. - 8.2.8 Support the development of below-market, affordable rental housing by considering: - reductions of municipal fees such as DCCs - reduced parking requirements - continued prioritized application review and approvals timelines. - 8.2.9 Be proactive in providing support and facilitating partnerships for faith-based and non-profit organizations that are seeking to build non-market housing projects on institutional sites but may not have property development skills or access to adequate resources.